 In this new environment, I’m no longer concerned with my credit card number getting skimmed and used to make fraudulent $1500 purchases at David’s Bridal online (true story).
 I’m not paying a $50.00 fee to have a check drawn, and probably most importantly, I’m not worried about my PayPal account getting frozen for suspicious activities.
 I’m not losing sleep that if I make a withdrawal the check won’t arrive or the bank won’t cash it.
 Really, BTC has taken an entire element of stress away from sports betting online.

 Now, let me pre-face this by saying I’m not an expert in BTC, there’s honestly a fair chance if you’re reading this you know as much or more about BTC than I do.
-There are numerous online resources to better understand what BTC is and how it was developed, however I am not one of those resources.
+There are numerous online resources like https://www.instacoins.com who help at better understanding what BTC is and how it was developed, however I am not one of those resources.
 I don’t have a computer science degree or a conceptual understanding of the advanced mathematics that went in the infrastructure that supports the coin but I was lucky enough to have friends in my life that did understand those things and give me the tips needed to be on the BTC frontier.

 At its core, BTC (or any cryptocurrency for that matter) is a commodity that can be exchanged for US Dollars (USD) or any other monetary form and stashed online in a free wallet (or offline, if you are an extremely careful person).
 If you have an account at an offshore betting shop BTC has become the preferred method, and in some cases the only method, for depositing and withdrawing funds to and from your bankroll.
 In addition, there are now legitimate sportsbooks that operate entirely within the world of BTC (i.e. you place a wager as 0.1 BTC instead of $500).
 This benefits you in that from the time you deposit to the time you withdraw, the growth in the underlying value of your BTC is reflected in your investment on top of whatever you earn betting sports.